abatanx/waggo6-extension-like-dumb-terminal/README.md

 # waggo6-extension-like-dumb-terminal
-waggo6, the extention package like a dumb terminal
+waggo6, the extension package like a dumb terminal